caigithub/todo/README.md

 ## introduction
+use plain text to mark the task status
+## overview
 - plan text
   - use plain text to describe the task.
   - add meaningful syntax to indidate the status of the task.